matplotlib/grid-strategy/README.md

 Then, in your project, do:
 `from grid_strategy import strategies`

-The strategies class has all usable strategies.
+The strategies module has all usable strategies.